Beth Apfelbaum, MFT

 Throughout my life, I’ve always brought deep caring and commitment to all my relationships.
 Because of my nature, becoming a therapist felt like a natural extension of who I am and how I show up for others.
-I care with all my heart and soul, and my clients stay with me because they feel how much I care.
+I care with all my heart and soul, and my clients stay with me because they feel it.

-I bring this as well to my primary partnership, and feel blessed to know what it’s like to be on the receiving end of so much love.
-After being in relationship for 13 years and counting, I’ve certainly learned the ins and outs of making a partnership blossom and thrive.
+I bring this as well to all of my relationships and feel blessed to know what it’s like to be on the receiving end of so much love.
+Over the course of my life, I’ve certainly learned the ins and outs of making different kinds of relationships blossom and thrive.
 It’s been lovely to see firsthand the beauty that emerges when we move beyond the stories of what people and relationships are supposed to be like.

 What Brings Me Here

 More than twenty years ago, I was diagnosed with a chronic illness.
 I took this as an opportunity to show up for myself on the physical plane as never before.

 I explored new self-care and healing modalities and empowered myself to find many different options.
 Now, I have a large repertoire of gems, resources, and evidence-based tools that I’ve integrated into the psychospiritual work I created to support my clients’ transformation.